-The ESC relies heavily on contracts with local, city, and exempted village school districts in Seneca, Sandusky, Marion, Union, and Wyandot Counties.
+The ESC relies heavily on contracts with local, city, and exempted village school districts in Crawford, Seneca, Sandusky, Marion, Morrow, Union, and Wyandot Counties.
 The ESC closely monitors changes in cash and determine cost cutting methods to preserve fund balance while maintaining a high quality of services.
 The ESC continues to explore alternative means to generate revenues by expanding service and reducing costs to our districts without sacrificing service.

-The ESC is financial sound; however, fiscal year 2010 has its various challenges.
+The ESC continues to be financially sound; however, school finance has its various challenges.
 There are many factors that are beyond the control of management which can impact the financial condition.
-School districts have experienced major changes in legislation, school funding initiatives, and local economic conditions, as well as, increased costs for health care.
+School districts have experienced major changes in legislation, school funding initiatives, and local economic conditions.

-MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE FISCAL YEAR ENDED JUNE 30, 2010 UNAUDITED
+MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE FISCAL YEAR ENDED JUNE 30, 2011 (UNAUDITED)

-Furthermore, since fiscal year 1994 there have been no increases in funding from the State.
-In fiscal year 2008, the ESC was notified by the Ohio Department of Education of a reduction of 9.62% in the state perpupil annual funding.
-The cut was based upon the district ADM counts as of the February 2008 number two foundation payment.
-This direct cut in State foundation revenue continues.
+Since fiscal year 1994 there have been no increases in funding from the State.
+In fiscal year 2008, the ESC was notified by the Ohio Department of Education of a reduction of 9.62% in the state per-pupil annual funding.
+The end of fiscal year 2011, the ESC was informed of an additional 10% cut in the state funding for fiscal year 2012.
+The ESC anticipates an additional 15% reduction in fiscal year 2013.
+The continual reductions in state funding require the ESC to be innovative in searching for new revenue sources and cost savings strategies.